How to File US Taxes as a J-1 Visa Holder

 5. Complete your federal tax return.

-After you receive your W-2, fill out a 1040NR-EZ (Non-Resident Aliens with No Dependents) tax form.
+After you receive your W-2, fill out a 1040NR (Non-Resident Alien) tax form.
 You can obtain this form at the U.S. Embassy in your home country or on the IRS website.

-Part of the 1040NR-EZ Form.
+Part of the 1040NR Form.
 Image courtesy of the IRS.

-When you begin the 1040NR-EZ Form, make sure to read the instructions pamphlet.
+When you begin the 1040NR Form, make sure to read the instructions.
 To avoid any mistakes, follow the instructions carefully.

 If you paid too many taxes to the U.S. government, they will issue you a refund.
 If you did not pay enough taxes, you must pay the government the amount you still owe.